 We’re a small team of scientists and conservationists and we work all over the world, with current research and conservation projects in Asia, Europe and Africa.

 RJ is passionate about education, particularly marine science communication and outdoor learning.
-His work focuses on the sustainable supply chain management of small-scale capture fisheries.
-He is particularly interested in the role of seagrass meadows in providing local food security and is currently working with an international team on an International Climate Initiative (IKI) project with this focus.
 His work domestically is focussed on developing seagrass meadow (Zostera marina) restoration opportunities across Scotland.
 RJ has over nine years experience of research in marine systems.
 He has primarily worked in the Caribbean and Mediterranean Seas and more recently the North Atlantic Ocean.
 He is a qualified PADI and BSAC scuba-diving instructor and recreational free diver.

 Ben is an interdisciplinary marine scientist, bridging social and ecological research with communication to help conserve seagrass meadows for people and planet.
 He is currently President of the World Seagrass Association and has over 10 years of experience working with seagrass ecosystems and has conducted collaborative research and conservation projects in Europe, across the Indo-Pacific and the Caribbean.
-He is currently finishing a PhD that investigates the linkages between seagrass meadows, fisheries and poverty alleviation in the Indo-Pacific.
 Ben is interested in working to enhance societal understanding and appreciation of the importance of seagrass, particularly as a source of food-security, and regularly utilises design and other creative mediums to communicate information on seagrass and scientific research.

 Ben takes a people-centric approach to conservation and is passionate about using his position of privilege to champion and amplify underrepresented voices within the seagrass science and conservation community.